RNAGenScape: Property-Guided, Optimized Generation of mRNA Sequences with Manifold Langevin Dynamics

-When $K=1$, this reduces to the standard denoising autoencoder loss~\citep{DAE}.
-In practice, we keep $K$ small (e.g.\ $1$ to $3$) to capture \textit{local updates near the data manifold}, rather than simulating long diffusion chains from Gaussian noise.
+When $K=1$, this reduces to the standard denoising autoencoder loss~\cite{DAE}.
+We keep $K$ small~(e.g.\ $K \leq 3$) to capture \textit{local updates near the data manifold}, rather than simulating long diffusion chains from Gaussian noise.
 As a result, our algorithm is fast during training and inference.